canalplus/rx-player/doc/api/index.md

 The different "types" of Error you can get on playback error,

-See [the Player Error documentation](./errors.md) for more informations.
+See [the Player Error documentation](./errors.md) for more information.

 <a name="static-ErrorCodes"></a>